 continuing my journey of delving more and more into 'space' and 'time.'

-In the end I became fatigued of working with complete abstractions,
+In the end I became fatigued with working on complete abstractions,

 and wanted to dip my hands into some real data, as I was doing during my